chan2git/splunk-bots/botsv3/README.md

 **Answer: ElasticWolf/5.1.6**

+## 300 Series Questions

-### Q220: What is the full user agent string that uploaded the malicious link file to OneDrive?
+### Q300: What is the full user agent string that uploaded the malicious link file to OneDrive?

 The hint suggests using `ms:o365:management` as the sourcetype.
 Within this sourcetype, there are a few fields we can use to narrow in on relevant events.
 The fields `Workload` pertain to which O365 product, `SourceFileExtension` pertains to the file's extension type, and `Operation` pertains to the nature of operation/action.
 Knowing this, we can build the below query and return as a table the resulting values for the field `UserAgent` and see if we get any interesting results.